plamarque/sphinx-poc/docs/getting-started.rst

 **Modes**

-PRODUCT offers two access modes by default:
+eXo Platform offers two access modes by default:

 -  **Public mode** is for guest users (visitors) who are not registered.
    In this mode, you are not required to sign in, but limited to public